TheWorkflowAcademy/Setting_Up_Schedules_In_Zoho_CRM_Automations/README.md

 }

 ```
-Next, use the allRecords list to iterate through and update each record.
+Next, use the allRecords list variable set in the pagination code above to iterate through and update each record.

 ```